CROATIA IS CALLING!

 Day 5 – Tuesday, June 18

 Today we’re going to make our way further south.
-We’ll stop for a homemade lunch in a small village, then make our way to the Pelješac Peninsula where we’ll enjoy stops at a few local wineries, amazing views of the Adriatic Sea, perhaps a stop at a local beach for a dip in the sea, then lunch at a family-run restaurant in the town of Ston (famous for their salt, oysters and mussels – among other things!)
+We’ll stop for a homemade lunch in a small village, then make our way to the Pelješac Peninsula where we’ll enjoy stops at a few local wineries, amazing views of the Adriatic Sea, perhaps a stop at a local beach for a dip in the sea, then dinner at a family-run restaurant in the town of Ston (famous for their salt, oysters and mussels – among other things!)
 After dinner we’ll make our way to Dubrovnik to check-in to our boutique hotel in the heart of Old Town.
 Meals included: all

 Day 6 – Wednesday, June 19

 After an easy morning enjoying breakfast on the rooftop patio, we’ll go on a historical walking tour of the city.
 In the afternoon you’ll have time to explore the city, shop, visit a local museum or sip coffee or wine at an outdoor piazza overlooking the sea.
 We’ll gather again in the evening to enjoy dinner together.
 Meals included: breakfast and dinner

 Today we’ll explore some of the islands that dot the southern coasts’ shoreline.
 After a short ferry ride we’ll hike over (and around!) a small island, enjoy lunch and then explore the dramatic coast by kayak.
 After a return to the mainland for a shower and rest, we’ll enjoy our final meal together in Dubrovnik.
 Meals included: all

 Day 8 – Friday, June 21

 On this final day, everyone will either start the journey home from Dubrovnik or the next leg of their personal vacations.
 If you’re heading to the airport, your Trip Host will arrange transportation.
 Departing Airport: Dubrovnik, DBV.
 Meals included: breakfast